 If you’ve never combined chocolate with cranberries you really, really need to.
 I mean like REALLY you do.

-Prior to this recipe for keto cranberry brownies, I had never combined cranberries and chocolate in a recipe.
+Prior to this recipe for cranberry brownies, I had never combined cranberries and chocolate in a recipe.
 In fact, I had never even tasted this combination before.

-To be honest I don’t know if can fully describe just how delectable these keto brownies turned out.
+To be honest I don’t know if I can fully describe just how delectable these keto brownies turned out.
 So please just trust me and give them a try.
 I promise you won’t be disappointed.

 So I have a confession to make about my recipes.
-Because contrary to some other food bloggers who spend weeks planning out their next recipe, mine are usually inspired by either a craving or the need to create something quick for company.
+Because contrary to some other food bloggers who spend weeks planning out their next recipe, mine are usually inspired by either craving or the need to create something quick for the company.

 Take for instance these keto cranberry brownies, the inspiration came to me coming home from our Sunday family lunch after church.